FreeRADIUS/freeradius-server/doc/configuration/acct_type.rst

 between Acct-Type and Auth/Autz-Type lies in where the Acct-Type method is assigned.
 With Auth/Autz-Type, the method is typically assigned in the 'users' file.
-The 'users' file, naturally, is not processed during the handling of the accounting {} section.
+The 'users' file, naturally, is not processed during the handling of the process Accounting-Request {} section.
 However, part of the default files {} module is the 'acct_users' file, which serves the same purpose as the 'users' file, but applies to accounting packets.